-Leong San Tong Khoo Kongsi or simply Khoo Kongsi, is a marvelous Chinese clan house and temple that’s right in George Town!
+Leong San Tong Khoo Kongsi or simply Khoo Kongsi, is a marvellous Chinese clan house and temple that’s right in George Town!

 It has an impressive lineage of over 6 centuries!
 Visitors can visit the UNESCO World Heritage site to personally admire the exquisite architecture of the buildings.